signorrayan/aws-terraform-microservices/README.md

 ## Cleanup

-To destroy the created infrastructure, first you should clean the S3 bucket (which contains microservices output files), then run:
+To destroy the created infrastructure, first you should clean the S3 bucket (which contains microservices output files). you can do it using AWS CLI: `aws s3 rm s3://pagopa-pr-api-s3 --recursive`,\
+then run:

 ```bash
 terraform destroy